 1. Where will services be rendered?
 Clinic, home, or both?
 Community?

-2. Is your physical adequate for adding more providers?
-If occupational and/or physical therapy is being considered, do you have a sensory gym and/or area large enough for the equipment they might need and the activities they need to perform?
+2. Is your physical location adequate for adding more providers?
+If occupational and/or physical therapy is being considered, do you have a sensory gym or an area large enough for the equipment they might need and the activities they need to perform?

 3. Will new providers require training on co-treatment with other disciplines?
 How will you cultivate a cohesive and integrated care culture within training and service provision?

-4. What are the supervision requirements for each new line?
+4. What are the supervision requirements for each new service?

-5. What type of financial commitment will this take to get this started?
-For example, do you need:
+5. What degree of financial commitment will it take to get this started?
+Consider the costs associated with expanding into multidisciplinary care, including:

-• More equipment (e.g., tablets, protocols, platform swings, tables, chairs)?
+• Equipment (e.g., tablets, protocols, platform swings, tables, chairs)

-6. How much of the organization’s time will it take to get new lines up and running?
+6. How much of the organization’s time will it take to get new services up and running?

-Adding new services not only requires time, physical space and money, it also requires additional staff, as it brings on a significant administrative load, billing differences, and scheduling challenges.
+Adding new services not only requires time, physical space and money but also additional staff, as it brings on a significant administrative load, billing differences, and scheduling challenges.
 Some additional questions to consider:

 1. Will you require more administrative support staff (e.g., schedulers, administrative assistants, billers)?

-2. How will you handle credentialling new service line providers?
+2. How will you handle credentialing new service providers?

 3. What are the reimbursement rates for the new providers?
 Will you need to add funding sources?